emqx/emqx-docs/en_US/deploy/upgrade-from-v4-to-v51.md

 ## Plugins

 The previous official plugins have been migrated to EMQX as built-in functions.
 Custom plugins developed for version 4.x need to be adapted before they can be used in EMQX 5.1.
-The following is a comparison table between official plugins and existing functions:
+The following is a comparison table between official plugins and built-in features.

 | 4.x              | 5.1                                                       |
 | ---------------- | --------------------------------------------------------- |